Conditional estimates on the argument of Dirichlet $L$-functions with applications to low-lying zeros: Preparations and lemmas

 \section{Preparations and lemmas}

 For $s\in\mathbb{C}$ let

 and then put

 where $\Delta>0$.
-The functions $R^{\pm}(s)=R_{\Delta,T}^{\pm}(s)$ are called the Beurling\textendash Selberg majorant and minorant for the interval $[-T,T]$, respectively, and have found numerous applications in analytic number theory.
+The even real entire functions $R^{\pm}(s)=R_{\Delta,T}^{\pm}(s)$ are called the Beurling--Selberg majorant and minorant for the interval $[-T,T]$, respectively, and have found numerous applications in analytic number theory.
 We first record some of their essential properties in the following lemma.
-The reader is referred to \cite{Vaa} for a detailed discussion on such functions and proofs of the assertions in the lemma.
+The reader is referred to \cite{Vaa} for a detailed discussion on such functions and proofs of assertions in the lemma.